Colton Ford

 Glenn Soukesian (October 12, 1962 – May 19, 2025), known professionally as Colton Ford, was an American singer and pornographic film actor.
-Ford began his adult film career at age 40, making twelve pornographic videos in 10 months before leaving the industry in 2002 to refocus on his musical pursuits.
-Ford garnered attention for his distinctly muscular image and was recognized for his work, earning the Grabby Award for Best Group Sex Scene in Conquered (2002) and the GayVN Award for Gay Performer of the Year in 2003.
+Ford began his adult film career at age 39, making twelve pornographic videos in ten months before leaving the industry in 2002 to refocus on his music career.
+Ford became very popular during his brief time in the adult film industry, receiving attention for his muscular physique and winning several awards, including the Grabby Award for Best Group Sex Scene in Conquered (2002) and the GayVN Award for Gay Performer of the Year in 2003.

-As a recording artist, Ford released five studio albums since 2008 that blend his roots in R&B and soul with dance music elements.
-Among his singles, his collaboration with Pepper MaShay on "Signed, Sealed, Delivered" (2004) and "Let Me Live Again" (2011) both charted on Billboards Dance Club Songs.
-Ford embraced his provocative image, often incorporated homoerotic elements in his music videos.
-In 2011, he was named in AfterElton.coms "Top 50 Gay Male Musicians".

-Beyond the adult film industry, Ford became known for the 2005 documentary Naked Fame, which chronicled his transition into mainstream entertainment, and his role as Sheriff Trout of the gay-themed TV series The Lair (2007–2009).
-He made cameo appearances in several LGBT-related feature films throughout the 2000s, before making his off-Broadway debut in 2011 with Little House on the Ferry.
-Ford died in 2025 at the age of 62 due to a hiking accident.
+After retiring from the adult film industry, Ford released five studio albums featuring a mix of R&B and dance music elements; he received the most attention for his dance music and related covers.
+Two of his songs charted on Billboards Dance Club Songs: the cover "Signed, Sealed Delivered" (2004), released in collaboration with Pepper MaShay, and "Let Me Live Again" (2011).
+Ford embraced his sexual image, often incorporating homoerotic elements in his music videos.
+Beyond the adult film industry, Ford also featured in the 2005 documentary Naked Fame, which chronicled his transition into mainstream entertainment, and appeared as Sheriff Trout in the gay-themed TV series The Lair (2007–2009).
+Ford died in 2025 at the age of 62 due to an accidental drug overdose while hiking near his home in Palm Springs.

 Early life

 Ford was born Glenn Soukesian in Pasadena, California.
 He was of Armenian descent through his father's side, and also had Italian, Swedish, French, and English ancestry.
 Ford grew up in a conservative community in Mission Viejo.
-His father divorced his mother and left when Ford was three, only reconnecting with him at age sixteen, a separation he later cited as the root of his abandonment issues.
-His mother remarried when he was around four, and worked as a secretary.
-During these formative years, he developed a close bond with his mother and grandparents.
+His father divorced his mother when Ford was three; Ford only reconnected with his father at age sixteen.
+As a child, Ford learned violin and guitar and participated in musical theater.

-As a child, Ford learned violin and guitar, and later honed his performance skills in musical theater while in school, notably playing Emile de Becque in South Pacific, and Reverend Hale in The Crucible.
-Upon graduating high school, Ford's family wanted him to be an engineer and dissuaded him from pursuing music professionally, leading him to briefly attend California State University, Fullerton for a year.
-Nevertheless, he soon landed a gig in a dinner theater nightclub, where he performed show tunes, R&B, and blue-eyed soul with a group of singers.
-This was followed by performing in a jazz quartet called "High Society", who frequently opened for Wayland and Madame, and comedian David Brenner in Las Vegas.
-He also did commercial jingle work, and performed on cruise ships.
-"Having covered the gamut of different types of performing, singing is something I've always enjoyed," Ford remarked.
+Ford's family wanted him to be an engineer and dissuaded him from pursuing music professionally, leading him to briefly attend California State University, Fullerton for a year.
+Leaving school, he landed a gig in a dinner theater nightclub, where he performed show tunes, R&B, and blue-eyed soul with a group of singers.
+This was followed by a stint in a jazz quartet that opened for acts such as Wayland and Madame and comedian David Brenner.
+In 1986, Ford was picked up by a manager, but his music career failed to develop.